 - Guaranteed replacement cost offers dwelling coverage for replacement costs of your home, even in the case that you have to rebuild it entirely.

 Cost of Erie home insurance

-- Smoke alarm, burglary alarm, and automatic sprinkler system credit for such systems installed in a home.
+- Smoke alarm, burglary alarm, and automatic sprinkler system credit is available for such systems installed in a home.

-- Advanced quote discount for obtaining a quote before your renewal deadline.
+- Advanced quote discount is available for obtaining a quote before your renewal deadline.

-- Multi-policy discount for customers who bundle a qualified life insurance policy with their Erie car and homeowners policies.
+- Multi-policy discount are available for customers who bundle a qualified life insurance policy with their Erie car and homeowners policies.